 What causes electric motors to fail?
-Unfavorable operating conditions—whether electrical, mechanical or environmental—can dramatically shorten the life of an electric motor.
+Unfavorable operating conditions—whether electrical, mechanical, or environmental—can dramatically shorten the life of an electric motor.
 The Electro-Mechanical Authority (EASA) cites many causes of electric motor winding failures including:

 - Looseness and bearing failures.
 Another common fault stems from mechanical rubs, which can be the result of looseness of the motor shaft and/or the motor bearings.
 The most common mechanical faults are shaft imbalance, looseness, misalignment, and bearings.
 Often these mechanical faults are related: shaft imbalance, looseness, or misalignment left uncorrected will cause increased forces on the bearings which leads to rapid wear of the bearings.

-The benefits of these tools include:
+The benefits of these maintenance software tools include: